StephenThink/superthink/content/collections/case_studies/bae-system-heritage-book.md

     attrs:
       values:
         type: the_problem
-        intro: '180 pages of beautiful print.
-As society rapidly becomes digitised, it’s nice to sometimes still hold something with substance in your hand.
-BAE Systems created an extensive word-processed document covering the 167 year history of the Tank Factory, but heritage like this deserves an appropriate platform.
-Clean layouts, manageable blocks of text, creative typography considerations and a consistent approach throughout gives this publication both style and substance.
-Whether you read a little or you read a lot, it should always be a pleasurable experience.'
+        intro: 'When you''re dealing with a story stretching back 167 years, a 4 inch screen just won''t cut it.
+So when BAE Systems came to us for an idea to celebrate the history of The Tank Factory, we strongly recommended that they do it in print.
+Using archive photography, we crafted an editorial design that balances a clean and modern layout with the historical character of the photos.
+We also included colourful bars set off against bold typography and callouts to take readers on a journey into the hidden story of the factory. '
         video_choice: Image
         image: work/experience/bae-system-heritage-book/BAE-Heritage-19-Experience-Large-927x522.jpg
-  -
-    type: set
-    attrs:
-      enabled: false
-      values:
-        type: gallery
-  -
-    type: set
-    attrs:
-      enabled: false
-      values:
-        type: the_work
+        custom_header: ' '
   -
     type: set
     attrs: